-The unaudited condensed consolidated financial statements of Allied for the three months ended March 31, 2020, and 2019, are prepared in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting as issued by the International Accounting Standards Board ("IASB").
+The unaudited condensed consolidated financial statements of Allied for the three and six months ended June 30, 2020, and 2019, are prepared in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting as issued by the International Accounting Standards Board ("IASB").

-The significant accounting policies disclosed in Allied's December 31, 2019, audited annual consolidated statements have been applied consistently in the preparation of these unaudited condensed consolidated financial statements.
+The significant accounting policies disclosed in Allied's December 31, 2019, audited annual consolidated financial statements have been applied consistently in the preparation of these unaudited condensed consolidated financial statements.